 Redundancy is a form of dismissal.
 If the reason you are selected for redundancy is unfair then you will have been unfairly dismissed.

-Dismissal on the grounds of pregnancy or maternity rights
+Dismissal relating to pregnancy or maternity

-- of a health and safety issue that could mean you would be, or have been, suspended from work
+- because of a health and safety issue that could mean you would be, or have been, suspended from work

 - didn't properly tell you when your leave ended